 It encourages including only the most important or relevant links, organising links into related lists, and giving each link a maximally descriptive label without having to worry about whether or not that label fits naturally into the flow of your main text.

 I didn't want to have to use CSS, as ideally, how the content is displayed should be up to the user but default HTML is so unreadable I had to fix it.

 First up pure black on pure white is blindingly bright so I adopted the colors used by the PaperColor vim theme.
 (EDIT: I've strayed a little from the PaperColor themeing colors however the point still stands) I find light themes easier to read in general but they also have the advantage of being readable in a bright environment with lots of glare.

-Secondly long, left justified lines of text is a nightmare for dyslexics, so first I set the maximum line width to 72 characters, because that's what Python's style guide, PEP8, recommends for blocks of text and added some margins to center the text on the page.
+Secondly long, left justified lines of text is a nightmare to read, so first I set the maximum line width to 72 characters, because that's what Python's style guide, PEP8, recommends for blocks of text and added some margins to center the text on the page.

-Next, Mozilla recommends that line spacing is set to at least 1.5 and I completely agree, so I set it to 1.6 but that makes headings look weird so they're set to 1.2.
+Next, Mozilla recommends that line spacing is set to at least 1.5 but that makes headings look weird so they're set to 1.2.

-I use a lot of code samples in this blog and so to visually separate them from the rest of the content, they have a white background and monospaced font
+I use a lot of code samples in this blog and so to visually separate them from the rest of the content, they have a grey background and monospaced font